15 Best Work From Home Jobs in 2023

 To deliver a great course, you have to know precisely step by step how you’re going to present it.
 Order your topics by similar themes and start organizing them in modules.

-When preparing the content, having a well-thought structure beforehand is tremendously helpful.
+When preparing the content, having a well-thought-out structure beforehand is tremendously helpful.

-Depending on the course topic and whether you are comfortable appearing on camera or not, you can present the course in two ways: with “talking head” shots or with voiceover.
+Depending on the topic and whether you are comfortable appearing on camera, you can present the course in two ways: with talking head shots or voiceover.
 It’s your call.

 Where should you upload your course?